AbdullahOztuurkk/MDBEditor/README.md

 ## Features

 - :white_check_mark: User can open image, create new image or save as image
-- :white_check_mark: Image has been saveable as PNG, BMP, JPG, TIFF, GIF, ICO or WMF
+- :white_check_mark: Image has been saveable as PNG, JPG, TIFF, GIF, ICO or WMF
 - :white_check_mark: Image has been printable as colored or grayscaled
 - :white_check_mark: User can draw any shape like square, rectangle, triangle, hexagon, left arrow, plus, trapezoid or circle etc.
 - :white_check_mark: User can resize the image as pixel or percentage